usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/_drafts/grading.md

 The following test checks must pass to be eligible for this grade:

-  1. Your release must pass the functionality tests found in the `Project[X]Test.java` group of JUnit tests when run on GitHub actions, where `[X]` is the current project number.
+  1. Your release must pass the functionality tests found in the `test-v1.x` group of JUnit tests when run on GitHub actions, where `x` is the minor version number.

   1. Your release must NOT pass the functionality tests for the future projects.
 The functionality for future projects must be in a separate branch until the design of the current project is approved through code review.

-  1. For projects 2, 3, and 4, you must have a non-zero grade for the "Project `[X-1]` Review 1" assignment in Canvas, where `[X-1]` is the previous project number.
+  1. For projects 2, 3, and 4, you must have a non-zero grade for the "Project vX.0 Review" assignment in Canvas, where `X` is the previous project number.

 <i class="fas fa-info-circle"></i>
 Even though your future releases of this project still need to pass the test checks for code review, you only need to request a test grade once.